 Wilma Gullett Buffaloe was born November 7, 1922.
 She flew with angels to live with our Lord God and Jesus on March 16, 2008 and she is now walking and talking with him in the garden.
 Wilma is preceded in her walk in the garden by her father, William Charles Gullett, Sr., her mother, Berith Robinson Gullett and her loving husband Edward Eugene “Gene” Buffaloe.
 Wilma’s brother, Charles and his sister-in-law Joyce are residents of Austin, Texas.
 She has brothers and sisters in law, Jack and Marion Buffaloe of Corpus Christi, Ken Buffaloe of Canton, Texas, and Irene Buffaloe ofHouston.
 She is preceded by brothers and sisters-in-law Glen Buffaloe, Genie Buffaloe, Erwin and Lanita Skalicky and Clyde and Murdell Batchelor.
 Wilma has many cousins, nieces and nephews.

-She was a loving and proud mother to her son, Bruce and her daughter-in-love, Nancy from Friendswood, Texas.
+She was a loving and proud mother to her son, Bruce.
 Bruce proclaims that no man could have a better mother and confidant than his mother, Wilma.
-She was a loving and proud grandmother to her granddaughters Lissa and Tracee Buffaloe and Tracee’s fiancé, Vincent Price.
-She was a proud and loving Grandmother to her grandsons Shane and Ryan Wiegand and their families.
+She was a loving and proud grandmother of her granddaughters Lissa and Tracee Buffaloe and Tracee’s fiancé, Vincent Price.

 She will be especially missed by her special friend, Ella Scholermer who called and talked to her every day.
 She held her doctors in her highest esteem and considered Dr. Larry Riedel a great friend.
 Her friends, Pat and Roland Grote gave her love and support in her later years.